fieldtensor/code-samples/README.md

 <a href="/Quat.js">[Quat.js]</a>

-Quaternions are somewhat obscure 4 dimensional entities that see little use in academic mathematics and physics.
+Quaternions are somewhat obscure 4 dimensional entities that see little use in modern mathematics and physics.
 However, quaternions are able to represent 3D rotations in a compact and computationally efficient way, and so they are used pervasively by 3D graphics systems.
 There is no commercial game engine in existence that does not include a quaternion implementation.

 To to give a quick summary, Quaternions are a four dimensional generalization